adobe/aem-contrib-wcm-components/react/react-core-spa/README.md

 ## why such shitty docs??

 Well, I am not an engineer, I am a consultant, and work for the customer always comes first.
-I don't have time to provide extensive documentation at this point.
+I don't have time to provide extensive documentation at this point, although I would love to.
 Perhaps in the future, but no promises!
 Feel free to improve the documentation by providing PR's.

 ## Legal disclaimer